 The lingo used to describe bonds can seem quite complex at first.
 You may hear them called debt instruments, fixed-income or credit securities, or a host of others, but despite the many titles used to describe them, bonds are nothing more than formal IOUs.
-In fact, they are like loans, in which the terms, pay-back date, and interest rate are carefully spelled out in a legal document.
+In fact, they are like loans, in which the terms, pay-back date, and interest rate are spelled out in a legal document.
 When you purchase a bond, you are in effect making a loan to the bond's issuer, who agrees to pay you a set amount of interest for the use of your money.
-They invest this money, with the intent to make a profit in the market, then return your money when the bond reaches maturity (you could consider this the expiration date).
+They invest this money, with the intent to make a profit in the market, then return your money when the bond reaches maturity.
+You can also think of this as the expiration date.

 Bonds Are Known for Safety

 Bonds Move Opposite to Interest Rates

 When interest rates rise, bond prices fall, and vice versa.
-If you buy a bond and hold it until it matures, the rate changes that occur in the meantime won't matter, so for the most part you won't need to worry about swings in interest rates and the resulting swings in the bond’s price won’t matter (unless you're worried about yield to maturity—how much interest income you receive until it matures).
+If you buy a bond and hold it until it matures, the rate changes that occur in the meantime won't matter, so for the most part you won't need to worry about swings in interest rates and the resulting swings in the bond’s price.

 Bonds Are More Common Than Stocks

 Whereas stocks come in only a handful of varieties and are offered only by public corporations, bonds are sold by a slew of parties.
 Public and private corporations, the federal government, government-sponsored agencies, cities, states, and many other public bodies, can all issue bonds.
-Bonds also come in nearly endless varieties—from ultrashort-term notes (less than a year) to bonds that take 30 years to mature.
+Bonds also come in nearly endless forms, from ultra short-term notes that mature in less than a year, to long-term bonds that take 30 years to mature.

 Bonds Come in Three Basic Types